sid-viscous/musk-crypto-notifier/README.md

 * Docker
 * Twitter developer account ([apply for one here](https://developer.twitter.com/en/apply-for-access))
 * A Discord server with channels for `logs`, `tweets`, and `possible tweets`
+* Access to Google Vision API (which requires a billing enabled account)

 ### Environment variables